peppelongo96/UnicalDown/README.md

  - README update: please follow [disclaimer](https://github.com/peppelongo96/UnicalDown#disclaimer) and [important notes](https://github.com/peppelongo96/UnicalDown#important-notes)
 #### [v1.7.3](https://github.com/peppelongo96/UnicalDown/archive/v1.7.3.zip)
  - Updating and upgrading project dependencies. **Do a clean installation or execute** `$ npm install` **command**
- - README update: please follow [important notes](https://github.com/peppelongo96/UnicalDown#important-notes)
+ - README update: please follow [important notes](https://github.com/peppelongo96/UnicalDown#important-notes) EDIT

 ### Disclaimer
 Hopefully this doesn't break the end user agreement for Microsoft Stream.
 Since we're simply saving the HLS stream to disk as if we were a browser, this does not abuse the streaming endpoints.
 However I take no responsibility if either Microsoft or your Office 365 admins request a chat with you in a small white room.